abridged/collabland-dev/help-docs/key-features/token-gate-communities.md

 :::caution

 Please note that blockchain testnets are for testing purposes only.
-Collab.Land reserves the right to suspend support for testnests at any time.
+Collab.Land reserves the right to suspend support for testnets at any time.

 :::

 :::tip

-If your blockchain or wallet project is not supported, you may [request an integration](https://bit.ly/3HzRmnA), or contact us directly by email at [integrations@collab.land](mailto:integrations@collab.land).
+If you are interested in a new Blockchain or Wallet Integration, please let us know by filling out [this form](https://bit.ly/3HzRmnA).

 :::